Lith1um/Cook./README.md

 - allow users to 'favourite' recipes
 - build own recipes page
   - tabs for own recipes and favourited ones

+##### Bugs

+- flicker of logged out views when first loading a page using the provider

+##### Nice to have

 - create reuseable tabs widget
+- offline content?
+- build shopping list by selecting multiple recipes
+  - tick list to confirm items bought